Jitin-JN/Jitin-JN/README.md

 ---

-_“Turning raw data into meaningful insights to fuel innovation and impact.”_
+_“Crafting solutions at the intersection of data and business.”_

 <!---
 Jitin-JN/Jitin-JN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.